SevenbitsVivek/flashloan-arbitrage/Readme.md

-This is a project about flashloan-arbitrage in which two types of arbitrage which is as follows:-
+This is a project all about flashloan-arbitrage in which two types of arbitrage which is as follows:-
 1. Spatial Arbitrage
 2. Triangular Arbitrage